We’ve had a couple rickety, or broken appliances around here lately.

 I shook my head.
 “I use a butter knife for that.”

 Clearly, we’re slacking on home maintenance.
-It’s become more complicated with having to check for sheep in the dryer and utensils in the freezer.
+With having to check for sheep in the dryer and utensils in the freezer, it’s become more complicated.

 Just this morning, the printer started acting up.